-- Arrive at least 30 minutes before the scheduled examination time. - Make sure you are prepared and have something to eat and drink beforehand.
-You will not be allowed to take food into the test room. - There will be no breaks between the listening and the reading tests, so you are advised to go to the toilet before the tests start. - You will be asked to switch your mobile phones and any other electronic devices off.
-You will be asked to place these with other personal belongings in a location designated by the invigilator. - Make sure you have your passport with you.
-If you arrive with the wrong ID, you will not be allowed to attend the test. - You can use either a pen or pencil to complete the question papers and the answer sheets.
+- Be ready at least 5-10 minutes before the scheduled examination time. - Make sure you are prepared and have had something to eat and drink beforehand.
+You will not be allowed to eat food during any sections of the test.
+You may have a glass of water on your desk. - There will be no breaks between the Listening, Reading and Writing tests.
+This means you will not be able to move from your desk for around 2.5 hours, so you are strongly advised to go to the toilet before the tests start. - You will be asked to switch your mobile phone to silent mode and to switch off any other electronic devices.
+You will be asked to place these away from you. - Make sure you have your passport or national ID card with you.
+If you do not have the necessary ID, you will not be allowed to attend the test.